arnelenero/react-router-outlet/README.md

 ## Prerequisite

+This library requires React Router v5 as peer dependency.

 To enable routing, the app would have a `<Router>` instance at a top-level component, ideally the `<App>`.
 You will only need to have **one** such instance for the entire app.
 This is provided by the standard **React Router**, not this library.
 You can check the React Router [official documentation](https://reacttraining.com/react-router/core/api/Router) for details.

 ## The Router Outlet